delfick/extended-mypy-django-plugin/docs/api/primer.rst

         row = model_cls.objects.create(**kwargs)
         process_row(row)

-And let the mypy plugin determine which models will make up that Union type.
+And let the mypy plugin determine which models will make up that Union type when run against a specific Django configuration.

 Custom managers and querysets
 -----------------------------